 After-Death Penis Extensions

-Not ones to let death get in the way of their sex life, the ancient Egyptians had a number of fun devices designed to get the most out of their post-mortem orgasms.
+The ancient Egyptians had a number of devices designed to get the most out of their post-mortem orgasms.
 As you may have heard, the Egyptians were big on the whole life-after-death thing and dedicated enormous amounts of preparation into their after-party plans.
 They loaded up their tombs with everything they could possibly need on the other side - food, drink, loyal servants, paddle-shaped fertility dolls, extendable penises, fake nipples - you know, all the important stuff.

 Indeed, Egyptian sarcophagi have been found with false penises attached, the thought being that they would become fully functional in the afterlife, where their promiscuity could live on.
 Just goes to show that men will go to any length to get a little more length, even if it means dying to do it.